How Much Does an Airplane Mechanic Make an Hour?

 Type of Employer

-Different employers offer different compensation structures.
-That’s what makes career planning endearing to mechanics: you have options.
+Different employers offer different compensation structures, and that variation is significant.
+That’s what makes career planning interesting for mechanics: the same certificate opens genuinely different doors.

-- Commercial airlines: $28 to $35 per hour (often with union representation)
+- Commercial airlines: $28 to $35 per hour, often with union representation that protects wages and benefits

-- Government agencies: $25 to $32 per hour (job security and benefits)
+- Government agencies: $25 to $32 per hour with job security and benefit packages that partially offset lower base pay

 - Private MRO companies: $22 to $30 per hour